ironstar-io/gatsby-theme-docs-engine/template/__content/en/docs/api-reference/config.md

 The root URL for your API, not including a trailing `/`

-Currently this is only used for the feedback API POST, but mayb ben extended in the library for more uses in the future, or with your own custom components.
+Currently this is only used for the feedback API POST, but maybe ben extended in the library for more uses in the future, or with your own custom components.

 ### redirectIndex